cdalvaro/homebrew-tap/README.md

 ## More Documentation

-More documentation is available at: https://docs.brew.sh/Taps
+More documentation is available at: [Homebrew - Taps](https://docs.brew.sh/Taps)